stkw0/awesome-telegram-groups/README.md

 List of telegram groups ~~sorted by number of members at the moment~~ without any special order (until I do something to automatically sort them)

+btw, aslo for a "search engine" of telegram groups https://tgram.io seems pretty good

 ## Contents

 - [Misc](#misc)